Why Trump's golf diplomacy won't work with China's Xi Jinping

 It could be that Trump needs to take a leaf from the book of former President Richard Nixon, who invited the Chinese table tennis team to the US for an exhibition match that ultimately led the two countries restoring diplomatic ties.

-Time, perhaps, for Trump to pack up his golf clubs and dust off his ping pong bats.
+Time, perhaps, for Trump to pack up his golf clubs and dust off his ping pong paddles.